MicrosoftDocs/connected-spaces/articles/mobile-app-pair-gateway.md

 ms.reviewer: v-brycho
 ---

-# Pair a gateway with the Dynamics 365 Connected Store mobile app
+# Pair a gateway with the Dynamics 365 Connected Store (public preview) mobile app

-Before you can pair a gateway with the Microsoft Dynamics 365 Connected Store mobile app, you need to:
+Before you can pair a gateway with the Microsoft Dynamics 365 Connected Store (public preview) mobile app, you need to:

 1. [Install Azure Stack Edge](ase-install.md).